Solomon-analytics/An-end-to-end-modern-data-engineering-solution-on-Azure-Databricks/README.md

 ## Notes and limitations

 - Landing is a Unity Catalog managed volume.
-In production this would be an ADLS Gen2 external location with a managed identity credential — the pipeline code is unchanged either way.
+In production this would be an ADLS Gen2 external location with a managed identity credential.
+The pipeline code is unchanged either way, since both resolve to a governed path.
 - Layer notebooks are chained with `%run` inside a driver notebook.
-Free Edition permits one concurrent run, so nested job runs are not available; on a paid workspace each notebook would be its own job task.
+Free Edition permits one concurrent run, so nested job runs are not available.
+On a paid workspace each notebook would be its own job task, giving per-table visibility in the job DAG.
 - One batch processes per run.
 A backlog clears over successive runs.
+- A cancelled run leaves its batch at `in-progress`, which the discovery step reads as tracked.
+A stale reset in `identify_next_batch`, flipping any `in-progress` row older than a few hours to `failed`, would close this.
+- There is no date dimension.
+Date keys are held on the facts for a future calendar but are not currently joined.

 ---